The 2022 New York State gubernatorial campaign

 The question of whether to support an electable, compromise candidate or a “pure libertarian” candidate is a question that never goes away and can never be definitively settled.
 However, the fact that all write in candidates combined received about 9600 votes, per the NYSBOE website, makes it very clear that we were right to ignore that option.

-No matter how it turns out, it will not be the only factor in the election.
-The shrill stridency of the far left will be on the ballot.
+The governor was not the only factor in the election.
+The shrill stridency of the far left was on the ballot.
 A large and growing segment of the electorate is tiring of their antics.
-There is also the tendency of the opposition party to gain ground in the midterm elections after a change in control of the White House.
-A more centrist insurgent candidate, possibly a more libertarian one, at that, will stand a good chance, since libertarianism is the antithesis of what the far left is pushing.
+Libertarianism is the antithesis of what the far left is pushing.

-In recent elections, the margin of victory has been very thin.
+A narrow margin of victory like this scares the incumbent party.
 A political demographic that can move the election a percentage point or two currently has more influence than ever before.
 An endorsement from a club like ours will carry weight that is out of proportion to the club’s size.